qguv/retro19/README.md

-# gbsplash
+# retro19

-A simple splash screen for the 1989 Nintendo Game Boy (DMG-01).
-Should run on later models, too.
+Hacking more sound channels out of a 1989 Nintendo Gameboy.
+Our entry into the 2019 Retro Challenge.

 ## building